evargasv/texture-analysis/README.md

 ## References

-- Varma M, Zisserman A. *Texture classification: Are filter banks necessary?*.
-In 2003 IEEE Computer Society Conference on Computer Vision and Pattern Recognition, 2003.
+- Varma, M. and Zisserman, A.,*Texture classification: Are filter banks necessary?*.
+In IEEE Computer Society Conference on Computer Vision and Pattern Recognition, 2003.
 Proceedings.
-2003 Jun 18 (Vol. 2, pp. II-691).
+(Vol. 2, pp. II-691).
+IEEE.